 Description of Mango Oranges

 Mango oranges are an exotic citrus fruit that grows mainly in tropical and subtropical regions.
 They have bright orange skin, firm flesh, and a sweet-tart flavor.
 The average size of mango oranges is around 6 cm in diameter, although some can be much larger.
 The inner flesh of mango oranges is a vibrant yellow-orange color with a juicy, pulpy consistency.
 The flavor of these oranges is sweet, with a hint of tartness that lingers on the tongue.
+An interesting feature of this variety is that each orange is filled with shades of different colors such as orange, orange-pink, and pink-red, and just like a fingerprint, no orange will have the same appearance.

 Flavor Profile of Mango Oranges

-Mango Oranges have a sweet and tangy flavor with hints of citrus.
+What you will savor is a sweet and tangy flavor with hints of citrus.
 The juicy flesh has mango, orange, and tangerine notes, with a slight tartness that finishes off the flavor.
 The sweetness is perfectly balanced by the tangy flavor of citrus fruits, making it an incredibly refreshing treat.
 The aroma is a sweet mix of mango and orange, with just a hint of tartness.

 Seasonality and Availability Throughout the Year of Mango Oranges